btrettel/flt/to-do.md

     - Works with units.f90?
 Might be more trouble than it's worth, but give it a shot.
 - genunits: Generates a module named `units` which provides compile-time checking of physical dimensions. (started)
     - Derived type input
+        - Goals for derived type namelist input:
+            - Specify mean value, uncertainty, and unit in a namelist.
+            - Return some sort of error if the unit is inappropriate.
         - Make derived type input end at a ` `, `,`, or `/`.
 See NAG email.
         - Allow for prefixes like `m`, `c`, `k` on each unit?
 A base unit can be defined by a base symbol and a base prefix.
 So the base unit `kg` is constructed from the base symbol `g` and the base prefix `k`.
             - <https://ucum.org/ucum#baseunits>